Research

 Sequence Assembly

-Next-generation sequencing platforms not only decrease the cost of metagenomics data analysis but also greatly enlarge the size of metagenomic sequence datasets.
-A common bottleneck of available assemblers is that the trade-off between the noise of the resulting contigs and the gain in sequence length for better annotation has not been attended enough for large-scale sequencing projects, especially for the datasets with moderate coverage and a large number of nonoverlapping contigs.
-To address this limitation and promote both accuracy and efficiency, we develop a novel metagenomic sequence assembly frameworks and algorithms by taking advantages of high-performance computer and cyberinfrastructure.
+Next-generation sequencing platforms have not only reduced the cost of metagenomic data analysis, but also greatly increased the size of metagenomic sequence datasets.
+A common bottleneck of available assemblers is that the trade-off between contig noise and gains in sequence length for improved annotation has not been adequately addressed in large-scale sequencing projects, especially for datasets with moderate coverage and a large number of nonoverlapping contigs.
+To address this limitation and improve both accuracy and efficiency, we develop novel metagenomic sequence assembly frameworks and algorithms by leveraging high-performance computing and cyberinfrastructure.

 Software: DISCO, DIME.